Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Introduction

-To address the above issues, we first choose a baseline disease that is well-established in the region and assume it is always present.
-This avoids all diseases being absent in an area at once which would be impossible if the total number of cases were not 0.
-We assume all other diseases switch back and forth between periods of presence and absence in each area through a series of Markov chains.
-The Markov chains account for long periods of disease absence, disease interactions and covariates, including the prevalence of the diseases in neighboring areas.
-For the diseases present in an area together, we assume that the relative distribution of their cases follows our proposed space-time autoregressive multinomial model.
-The absent diseases always report 0 cases.
 The rest of this paper is organized as follows.
 Section \ref{m3:model} introduces our proposed autoregressive multinomial model for comparing the transmission dynamics of multiple infectious diseases in a space-time setting.
 Section \ref{m3:modelZI} extends the model to incorporate zero inflation and deal with long periods of disease absence.
-Section \ref{m3:inferproc} details our Bayesian inferential procedure which utilizes the forward filtering backward sampling (FFBS) algorithm of \cite{chibCalculatingPosteriorDistributions1996} for efficient inference.
+Section \ref{m3:inferproc} details our Bayesian inferential procedure, which utilizes the forward filtering backward sampling (FFBS) algorithm of \cite{chibCalculatingPosteriorDistributions1996} for efficient inference.
 In Section \ref{m3:application}, we apply our model to cases of dengue, Zika and chikungunya in Rio de Janeiro during the first triple epidemic there.
 We close with a general discussion in Section \ref{m3:discussion}.